-I am available as a documentary filmmaking consultant, lecturer, film festival jurist and writer.
-I am spending most of my time writing fiction.
-I have drafts of three novels that are in various stages of a very prolonged, multi, multi-draft process.
-In 2015 I attended the Squaw Valley summer writer’s workshop and gained valuable feedback.
+I have served as a documentary filmmaking consultant, lecturer, film festival jurist and writer.
+I am spending most of my time writing fiction but continue to write about film as well.
 My writing explores trauma and its consequences, including how parents and children help and harm each other.
 My current project, Past Imperfect, follows a young woman in San Francisco, building a career as an artistic photographer, as she deals with a family legacy of abuse and a missing parent who returns in a mysterious way.

 I consult with documentary filmmakers on various projects ranging from an exploration of the consequences of Wounded Knee on participants in that historic event to an environmental, interactive journey down the Mississippi River from its headwaters to the Gulf, and from a study of the sometimes parallel and often divergent lives of two Mexican-Americans, one in prison, the other the filmmaker, to an overview of the global issues surrounding the production of food in its modern, industrialized forms.